John R. Neill: Early life

 Neill was born in Philadelphia, Pennsylvania.
 Neill’s father, Robert Rea Neill, was born in Ireland in 1845, and came to the United States when he was 17.
 Neill’s mother, Mary, was born in Nyack, New York in 1847.
 Robert and Mary wed in 1870; they had eight children.
 They settled in the Bella Vista area of Philadelphia.
 Robert ran a neighborhood laundry.
 Neill’s father died when Neill was 10.

 John R. Neill did his first illustration work for the Philadelphia's Central High School newspaper and yearbook in 1894–95.
 Neill then enrolled in Pennsylvania Academy of the Fine Arts, but left after one semester, purportedly saying, "They have nothing to teach me".
 He was 18.

 In 1900 he settled in Brooklyn, New York.
 He was hired by The New York Evening Journal, where he met the artist Joseph Clement Coll.

 He moved back to Philadelphia in 1901, and was hired by The Philadelphia Public Ledger.
 He married Elsie Barrows in Philadelphia on October 7, 1902.
-He then turned to advertising art for the Wanamaker department store in Philadelphia.
+He then turned to advertising art for Wanamaker's department store in Philadelphia.
 In 1904, he became a staff artist of the Philadelphia North American newspaper, where he met L. Frank Baum, and he produced features including the comics strip Toyland, illustrations for the serialization of The Fate of a Crown (a book by L. Frank Baum), Children's Stories That Never Grow Old, and the Sunday comics page "The Little Journeys of Nip and Tuck" with verses by W.R.
 Bradford (1909–1910).